 In other words….eating carbs creates bloating.
 Getting rid of carbs gets rid of bloating.

-After the sugar and water is gone, your body will start using fat for fuel.
+After the sugar and water are gone, your body will start using fat for fuel.

 SUPERPOWER 2: Rapid belly fat and visceral weight loss